A. Mortgages

 6.3 How can that security be enforced?
 Can it be sold to a third party?
 Is it possible for a secured party to appoint receivers/liquidators, and if so, how and what are their powers?
 Can security be enforced directly without recourse to the courts and are private sales of security possible?
 Does it have to be sold by auction?

 The mortgagor and the lender may agree on enforcement of the mortgage, e.g. offset, auction or selling of the security.
 Where the agreement is detrimental to the interests of other creditors, the other creditors may request the PRC court to rescind the agreement.
 It is not possible for a secured party to appoint receivers/liquidators.
 Security can be enforced directly without recourse to the courts and private sales of security are possible if the mortgagor and the lender agree so.
-Private sales include offset, auction or selling off the security.
+Private sales include offset, auction or direct selling of the mortgaged property.

 6.4 Is the lender responsible for maintenance and insurance of the real estate after default until sale?